sudheermuthyala/EKS/03-Kubernets-Fundamentals/01-Pod/README.md

 ```
 **Note :**
-- we also have additional tag named --generator is called to run-pod/v1 So this is required to create pod as a pod instead of a deployment.if you are using K8s version
+- we also have additional tag named --generator is called to run-pod/v1 So this is required to create pod as a pod instead of a deployment.if you are using K8s version lower than